Graiphic/GO-Whitepapers/README.md

 A curated collection of Graiphic’s technical whitepapers describing a unified approach to graph computing, AI orchestration, informed machine learning, and hardware–software unification.

-These documents are not standalone publications but form a coherent program built on a shared foundation: ONNX as a universal graph format, ONNX Runtime as the execution engine, and SOTA as the graphical orchestration environment.
+These documents form a coherent program built on a shared foundation: ONNX as a universal graph format, ONNX Runtime as the execution engine, and SOTA as the graphical orchestration environment.

-Each whitepaper resides in its own folder with the corresponding PDF and, when applicable, associated visual material.
+Each whitepaper resides in its own folder with the corresponding PDF and associated visual material.

 ## 📄 Whitepapers & Repositories